 Richard’s research primarily concerns legal and ethical issues in end-of-life decision-making, surgery and paediatrics.
 He is the author of Law, Ethics and Compromise at the Limits of Life: To Treat or Not to Treat?
 (Routledge-Cavendish, 2012), Euthanasia, Ethics and the Law: From Conflict to Compromise (Routledge-Cavendish, 2007) and (with Dickenson & Parker) The Cambridge Medical Ethics Workbook (CUP, 2nd edn, 2010), plus numerous articles and chapters.
 His research has been funded by organisations including the Wellcome Trust and the European Commission and he has given invited presentations at the Royal Society of Medicine and the Royal College of Surgeons, as well as conferences worldwide.

-Richard Huxtable is Reader in Medical Ethics & Law, and Deputy Director of the Centre for Ethics in Medicine at the University of Bristol.
+Richard Huxtable is Professor of Medical Ethics & Law, and Deputy Director of the Centre for Ethics in Medicine at the University of Bristol.
 He has held visiting positions at the Ethox Centre in the University of Oxford, the Centre for Biomedical Ethics in the National University of Singapore and the Hastings Center, New York.
 A long-standing participant in clinical ethics consultation, Richard is a member of the UHBT Clinical Ethics Advisory Group and a Trustee of the National Council for Palliative Care.

 Richard has an extensive teaching portfolio, and his teaching has been commended by the General Medical Council and Universities UK.
 Richard directs the intercalated BSc (Hons) in Bioethics, as well as leading sessions on the MBChB Medicine, the MSc in Health Care Ethics and Law, and continuing professional development and other programmes.